Critical Illness Cover and Crohn’s

-More than 3,000 people are diagnosed with the disease each year yet despite this, some policies do not include cover for time taken off because of the illness.
+More than 3,000 people are diagnosed with Crohn’s disease each year yet despite this, some policies do not include cover for time taken off because of the illness.

 This can be frustrating for many, especially if their Crohn’s has become severe and resulted in financial loss.

-It can be difficult to find a critical illness insurance that includes cover for Crohn’s within their policy as most insurers will only pay out in instances of permanent or life threatening illnesses.
+It can be difficult to find critical illness insurance that includes Crohn’s within their policy as most insurers will only pay out in instances of permanent or life-threatening illnesses.

-The most common symptoms of Crohn’s include diarrhea, abdominal pain, and fatigue and for many sufferers, this is unlikely to be fatal.
+The most common symptoms of Crohn’s include diarrhoea, abdominal pain, and fatigue and for many sufferers, this is unlikely to be fatal.

 Of course, the longer a person has Crohn’s disease, the more likely they are to develop complications that can lead to infections or extreme fatigue and more serious issues such as intestinal narrowing.